Frédéric Prinz von Anhalt: Adoption and professed title

+Career

 Marriage to Gabor

-In 1984, Prinz von Anhalt moved to the U.S., becoming a socialite and living a flamboyant lifestyle.
-On August 14, 1986, he married Hungarian actress Zsa Zsa Gabor, who was 26 years his senior.
-It was his seventh marriage: he had married and divorced six times before, on one occasion receiving a settlement of $4 million.
+In 1983, von Anhalt moved to the U.S., becoming a socialite and living a flamboyant lifestyle.
+He soon met Hungarian actress Zsa Zsa Gabor at a party thrown by Sidney Sheldon in Holmby Hills.
+On August 14, 1986, he married Gabor despite the opposition of her mother, Jolie.
+It was his seventh marriage, some his previous marriages being related to title sales.
+Gabor claimed that, shortly after their marriage, she came close to arranging Anhalt's adoption by an anonymous member of the British Royal Family.

-It was Gabor's ninth marriage, but legally her eighth, as her marriage to Felipe de Alba had been annulled, because she was still married to Michael O'Hara at the time.
+The marriage was Gabor's ninth, but legally her eighth, as her marriage to Felipe de Alba had been annulled due to its bigamy.
 It also became her longest marriage.
 "We didn't marry for love", Anhalt said.
 "It was a friendship, but when you're with someone over a certain time you fall in love."

-Gabor claimed that, shortly after their marriage, she came close to arranging Anhalt's adoption by an anonymous member of the British Royal Family.
+In interviews after Gabor's death, he characterized the pair's marriage as tumultuous but affectionate, and claimed to have acted as Gabor's primary caregiver following her serious 2002 injury in a car accident.
+Von Anhalt claimed that the amputation of her leg due to gangrene forced the couple to sell their Bel Air mansion, although Gabor and von Anhalt were allowed to remain as life tenants.
+It came into the possession of its new owner upon Gabor's death, and was resold in 2018 for $20.8 million.

-Since the death of Gabor in December 2016, Anhalt has inherited her Bel Air mansion and all of her assets as the sole remaining heir.
-Prinz von Anhalt claims that Gabor's late daughter, Francesca Hilton, stole Gabor's will while she was hospitalized, but due to her death in January 2015, it did not interfere with Anhalt's acquisition of her assets.
+Upon the death of Gabor in December 2016 von Anhalt inherited all of her assets as the sole remaining heir.
+Von Anhalt claims that Gabor's late daughter, Francesca Hilton, stole Gabor's will while she was hospitalized, but due to Hilton's death in January 2015, it did not interfere with Anhalt's acquisition of her assets.
+Gabor allegedly never heard of her daughter's death, due to von Anhalt's worry that the news might result in Gabor's death.
+Von Anhalt sold nearly 1,000 items from Gabor's estate at auction in 2018.

 Candidacies for public office

 On February 16, 2010, Anhalt declared he would seek the governorship of California, running as an independent candidate against Meg Whitman and Jerry Brown in the 2010 election.
 He withdrew his candidacy on August 2, 2010, citing problems with his wife's health.
 On September 18, 2017, Anhalt again declared himself a candidate in the 2018 gubernatorial election.
+However, his name was not included in the list of certified candidates for the election.